 Yesterday we dropped down into Meldrum Bay, our last stop in what has been a great trip through Ontario.
 Except for the lockmaster at TSW Lock 42.
 And the flies.
 And the spiders.
 And the fire.
 And the spotty WiFi.
 And a very small minority of Canadien boaters.
 And the goose poop.
 About everything else was fantastic, although a full 50% of us found butter tarts to be disappointingly disgusting.

 Meldrum Bay is about as far west as one can go by car on Manitoulin Island and still be on a road.
 If the road here was in Monopoly, it would be Mediterranean Avenue and houses would cost $50.
 Mostly it’s a campground.
-There’s a store with what supposedly is an LCBO, of course, because there always is an LCBO even if the shelves are empty.
+There’s a store with what supposedly is an LCBO, of course, because there’s always an LCBO even if the shelves are empty.
 The store in winter, however, basically is Millie’s Haberdashery.

 In fairness, there also is a small inn where we had dinner.
-The food was delicious.
+The food absolutely was delicious.
 To honor the end of our roughly 540 nm trip through Canada, we even dressed up for the occasion.
 That meant Dana looked very nice in a skirt she received for her birthday, and Doug wore his same shorts and flip flops, albeit with a polo shirt.
 That’s as fancy as we get while living on a boat.